BellamineNa/Power-Learn/README.md

 # Power-Learn
-Thois is a Python project
+This is a Python project